zhangdongxu/word-embedding-perturbation/README.md

 First, you need to download 300-dim pretrained word2vec embeddings to this directory https://code.google.com/archive/p/word2vec/

-All the methods are implemented using Tensorflow.
+All the methods are implemented using Tensorflow v1.0.1.